IMTorgOpenDataTools/scratch-pdfjs/README.md

 * `fb33eef` Customize Viewer tool bar with `customToolbar.js`
 * `128b934` Save, then Load from ('Uint8Array'): as if from backend
 * `aee0da1` Move to selected page and zoom
-* Extract manually selected text
+* `` Extract manually selected text
+* Highlight selected text in the document
 * Extract manually selected image / diagram
-* Highlight parts of the document
 * Improve whole document text extraction